List of Royal Air Force stations: Royal Air Force

 Operations are supported by numerous other flying and non-flying stations, with activity centred at RAF Honington which coordinates Force Protection, and RAF Leeming and RAF Wittering which have a support enabler role.

-Stations such as RAF College Cranwell, RAF Valley and RAF Shawbury form part of the UK Military Flying Training System, which is dedicated to training aircrew for all three UK armed services.
+Stations such as RAF Cranwell, RAF Valley and RAF Shawbury form part of the UK Military Flying Training System, which is dedicated to training aircrew for all three UK armed services.
 Specialist ground crew training takes place at RAF Cosford and MOD St Athan.

 The Control and Reporting Centre (CRC) at RAF Boulmer is tasked with compiling a Recognised Air Picture of UK airspace and providing tactical control of the Quick Reaction Alert Force.
-Boulmer is supported by a network of eight Remote Radar Heads (RRHs) spread the length of the UK.
+Boulmer is supported by a network of seven Remote Radar Heads (RRHs) spread throughout the UK.

 Ministry of Defence

-Several former RAF stations are still owned by the Ministry of Defence (MOD) and are operated by defence contractor QinetiQ in the test and evaluation role.
-The main facility is MOD Boscombe Down, which still has a significant RAF presence.
+Several former RAF stations are still owned by the Ministry of Defence (MOD), and are operated by defence contractor QinetiQ in the test and evaluation role.
+The main facility is MOD Boscombe Down in Wiltshire, which still has a significant RAF presence.

 A small number of former RAF stations remain in MOD ownership even though they are used by the RAF in the relief landing ground (RLG) role, flying by Volunteer Gliding Squadrons or other training purposes.
 They are described as airfields and are typically unmanned.

-List of sites
+RAF stations

+Non-RAF stations used by the RAF

-British Army facilities at Aldergrove and Leuchars are listed in recognition of the RAF retaining an operational airfield at each site.
+These are MOD or British Army facilities (most former RAF stations) listed in recognition of the RAF retaining a presence at each site.

+Remote Radar Heads

+Remote Radar Heads (RRHs) are the UK's air defence radar sites.
+The RRHs can now be monitored centrally with only limited on-site radar maintenance support.
+This has enabled the release of the majority of RAF personnel previously based permanently at these locations.
+The sites are maintained and operated primarily by Serco.
+The MOD finished installing new state-of-the-art communications buildings, radar towers and bespoke perimeter security on the sites in 2023 under Programme HYDRA.